michaeltchuang/algokit-walletsdk-kmp/README.md

 - **iosSampleApp**: The iOS app for `composeSampleApp`.
 Open this module in Xcode if needed.
 - **wallet-sdk**: The AlgoKit Wallet SDK - a UI layer built with [Kotlin Multiplatform](https://developer.android.com/kotlin/multiplatform) on top of [AlgoKit-Core SDK](https://github.com/algorandfoundation/algokit-core), [Algo xHD SDK](https://github.com/algorandfoundation/xHD-Wallet-API-kt), [Algo Java SDK](https://github.com/algorand/java-algorand-sdk), and [Algo Go SDK](https://github.com/perawallet/algorand-go-mobile-sdk) projects.

-This project is developed using [Android Studio](https://developer.android.com/studio) stable version and the [Kotlin Multiplatform Plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform).
+This project is developed using [Android Studio](https://developer.android.com/studio) (stable version) and the [Kotlin Multiplatform Plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform).
+As a mobile development project, it is primarily developed on macOS, support for Windows and Linux is quite limited.

 ## Screenshots